 “We always believed that RP2040 was a great fit for commercial and industrial applications, but the global semiconductor shortage has vastly accelerated adoption,” founder Eben Upton wrote in a blog post.
 “With millions of units on hand today, and pipeline in place for tens of millions more, design engineers who have been let down by their current suppliers have a perfect excuse to experiment.”

 As already mentioned, there are three new models in the Pico family.
 Raspberry Pi Pico W costs $6 and supports 802.11n wireless communication (2.4 GHz only), while maintaining full compatibility with its “older brother”. $5 Pico H, which adds pre-populated headers and a 3-pin debug connector to the original Pico.
 The Pico WH brings these features together—Wi-Fi, a 3-pin debug, and pre-populated headers—and costs $7.
+Thanks to all these features, you can use the Raspberry Pico to control leds and many other cool functions.
 The Pico H and Pico W are already available for sale, while the Pico WH is due to hit stores this August.